 2. You don’t know if your data is being backed up regularly.

 Is your data being backed up?
 Some of it, all of it, or maybe none of it?
 If you don’t know the answer to these questions, you need dental IT support.
-When your office gets struck with a natural disaster, or hit with a ransomware virus, and your data gets erased – will you be able to continue business as usual?
+When your office gets struck with a natural disaster, hit with ransomware, viruses, or cyber attacks, and your data gets erased – will you be able to continue business as usual?
 Having a regular data backup performed on the most important pieces of your data is crucial to being able to bounce back if something happens to your network.
-Whether it’s a fire, flood, virus, or simply some accidental settings change that erases your patient schedule for the next three months, being able to restore your data to the most recent backup will help you quickly get back to business.
+Whether it’s a fire, flood, virus, ransom, or simply some accidental settings change that erases your patient schedule for the next three months, being able to restore your data to the most recent backup will help you quickly get back to business.

 3. You back your data up to an external hard drive.